 Whistleblowers are key to identifying and calling out misconduct within organisations that harm consumers and the community.
-On 1 July 2019, legislation was passed requiring large proprietary companies have a whistleblowing protection policy in place by 1 January 2020.
+On 1 July 2019, legislation was passed requiring large proprietary companies and public companies* (including companies limited to guarantee) to have a whistleblowing protection policy in place by 1 January 2020.
 This legislation provides greater protections for whistleblowers to encourage them to come forward without fear of reprisal.

-- Generate $50 million in revenue per annum
+- Generate $50 million in consolidated revenue for the financial year

 The importance of compliant policies

 Organisations that meet the ASIC criteria must have compliant policies in place to address the legislation, which ensure there are protections in place for the whistleblower.
 These protections relate to any reprisal or detriment to the reputation of the whistleblower or their employment.
 The legislation provides examples of these detriments.

 In addition, there needs to be a necessary internal awareness strategy in place within these organisations that details the creation and implementation of the policy.
 There should be both a training program for staff administering the policy, as well as an awareness program for employees affected by the policy.